suquark/leaderbot/README.rst

 How to Cite
 ===========

-* Ameli, S., Zhuang, S., Stoica, I., & Mahoney, M. W. (2025). `A Statistical Framework for Ranking LLM-Based Chatbots <https://arxiv.org/pdf/2412.18407>`__. *The Thirteenth International Conference on Learning Representations*.
+* Siavash Ameli, Siyuan Zhuang, Ion Stoica, and Michael W. Mahoney. `A Statistical Framework for Ranking LLM-Based Chatbots <https://openreview.net/pdf?id=rAoEub6Nw2>`__. *The Thirteenth International Conference on Learning Representations*, 2025.

   .. code::